 M58 link road

 The M58 link road aims to alleviate traffic on Ormskirk Road (A577) which is one of Wigan borough’s busiest routes, promoting east to west connectivity and improving air quality.
-The new road is an extension of the existing Leopold Street, connecting junction 26 of the M6 / M58 to the A49 Link Road.
-The road will provide a continues route from the motorway into the heart of Wigan town centre.
+The new link road connects a number of key employment sites to local roads, which will bring the opportunity to create new jobs linking with the council’s wider commitment to supporting the borough’s economy.

 Following planning approval in 2018 and 2021, the scheme is currently being refined through detailed design and a procurement exercise will be undertaken to appoint a contractor, prior to main road construction commencing.
-With that in mind, it's estimated work will begin next year, however advanced enabling works will be undertaken where possible.
+Advanced enabling works will be undertaken where possible to reduce the overall duration of work

 When will work start?

-Planning approval for the new road was granted on 24th May 2018.
+Planning approval for the M58 link road was granted on 24th May 2018.

 The planning documentation is available to view online using the Council’s planning applications enquiries system.

-You can also view the Compulsory Purchase Order (CPO), Side Roads Order (SRO) and associated documents.
+You can also view the Compulsory Purchase Order (CPO), Side Roads Order (SRO) and associated documents in relation to the scheme.

 If there are opportunities to carry out works in advance of the main contract, such as utility diversions or vegetation clearance, then these will be considered and carefully planned.